brandur/sorg/content/drafts/graphql.md

 }
 ```

-There's no wildcard operator like a `SELECT *` in SQL.
+There's no wildcard operator like a `SELECT *` from SQL.
 Compared to REST, this has an advantage of reducing payload
 size (especially helpful for mobile), but more importantly,
 it establishes an explicit contract between the client and
-server which allows APIs to be evolved more gracefully.
+server which allow APIs to be evolved more gracefully.
 We'll talk about this more below.

-GraphQL is automatically **introspectable**.
-By using the
+GraphQL is automatically **introspectable** online.
+By
-special `__type` operator, any client can get a detailed
+using the special `__type` operator, any client can get a
-understanding of a type and all its fields:
+detailed understanding of a type and all its fields:

 ``` js
 {